 // Now no one owns the contract.

-Emitted when ownership is revoked.
+}OwnershipRenounced Emitted when ownership is revoked.

-: Identity of the owner prior to revocation.
-OwnershipSet
+previous_owner: Identity of the owner prior to revocation.
+OwnershipSet Emitted when initial ownership is set.

-Emitted when ownership is transferred from one owner to another.
+new_owner: Identity of the newly set owner.
+OwnershipTransferred Emitted when ownership is transferred from one owner to another.

-: Thrown when a function restricted to the owner is called by a non-owner.
+new_owner: Identity of the new owner. previous_owner: Identity of the prior owner.
+InitializationError CannotReinitialized: Thrown when attempting to initialize ownership if the owner is already set.
+AccessError NotOwner: Thrown when a function restricted to the owner is called by a non-owner.
 Below is a example illustrating how to use this library within a Sway contract:

 contract;